mark-hahn/imprea/README.md

 ### Sample Code

-The interaction with the Impera controller is through an API that is simple and DSL-like.
+The interaction with the Imprea controller is through an API that is simple and DSL-like.
 It looks best in coffeescript and is written in coffeescript.
 A small example module that watches two observer inputs and provides observers calculated from those inputs.

 ```coffee
   imprea = require('imprea') 'sumDiff'   # global namespace for this module